 Our Mission is to support research, scholarship and publication in the history of all aspects of the history of naval or maritime medicine and to promote knowledge of this history to the general public.
 Our members are medical practitioners, both military and civilian, active and retired; academics and graduate students; independent scholars; and people interested in supporting the Society and its Mission.
 See the Membership page.

-While Society membership is free, we encourage our members to send us an annual tax-deductible dues-donation.
+While Society membership is free, we encourage our members to send us an annual tax-deductible dues-donation of $30.
 See the Foundation page.
 Donations fund such projects as our Graduate Student Travel Grant Program, the Research Grant and our Society Book Prize.

 The Society sponsors a facebook page.